astropy/halotools/docs/quickstart_and_tutorials/managing_catalogs/supported_sim_list.rst

 For a detailed description of the simulation specs, see http://www.cosmosim.org/cms/simulations/multidark-project/mdr1.

+To download the halos upon which the Halotools-provided catalogs are based, see `Source of Multidark Rockstar halos <http://slac.stanford.edu/~behroozi/MultiDark_Hlists_Rockstar/>`_.

+Note that the above web source of halo data is frequently updated and is not maintained by Halotools, and so it is not possible to guarantee that a halo catalog you download from this location will be the same as the one used to produce the Halotools-provided catalogs.

 Consuelo (simname = `consuelo`)
 ====================================================================
 WMAP5-like cosmology with Lbox = 420 Mpc/h and particle mass of ~1e9 Msun/h.